 and if that works then make a cron job.
 I have it set up to text me every top of the hour from 8 AM to 7PM

 0 8-19 * * * sh /home/pi/gps.sh &

 hit CTL+X then Y to save the file and it should be working.
 Now if the bad guys steal my camper it will tell me where it is every hour from 8AM to 7PM.
 Enough time to call law enforcement and send them coordinates.
 I may modify these hours of texting.

 GPS TRACKER INSTALLATION TIME

 Now to hide the CM4 board in the camper.
 I tapped into a 12 volt line and used that barrel plug adapter to power the CM4 IO board.
 3D printed a case but had to drill some antenna holes and I had to take a Dremel to cut out where the micro USB connector goes on the SIM7600 board.
 Looks like it belongs there.

-When all enclosed the flashing lights can’t be seen and best of all the Pi CM4 is silent.
+In the enclosure the flashing lights cannot be seen.
+And best of all the Pi CM4 is silent.
 No fan noise, no hard drive noise.

-This was maybe the coolest project I’ve done with a Raspberry Pi and the only con is that it costs $10 a month.
+This was maybe the coolest project I’ve done with a Raspberry Pi and the only con is that the GPS tracker costs $10 a month.
 As far as I’m concerned, that is like insurance.